mliew21396/remote-work/week-1/3-computer-setup/linux-instructions.md

 ```
 Installing these files will configure your bash profile, enable auto complete, and make RSpec display with color.
 Note: this will replace your current bash profile.

+If the code runs properly, you will have a new line.
+The bash convention is to succeed silently, which means to not give a success message, only error messages.

 Restart your terminal to have these changes take place.